rreece/rreece.github.io/outline-of-philosophy/physics.md

 #### Haag's theorem

 -   Haag's theorem [^Haag1955]
+    -   The interaction picture does not exist in interacting QFT.
 -   Malament [^Malament1996]
 -   Bain [^Bain2000]
 -   Earman and Fraser's analysis [^Earman2006]
 -   Klaczynski's analysis [^Klaczynski2016]
 -   *Local Quantum Physics* [^Haag1992]
+-   Teller [^Teller1997p115]
 -   Duncan [^Duncan2012]
+-   QFT requires an ultraviolet regulator (a cutoff, a lattice), and Haag's theorem does not apply when the regulator is in place.

 <center>
 <blockquote class="twitter-tweet">